GlebBatykov/minerva/README.md

 ## Pipeline

-The request processing pipeline consists of intermediate handlers.
-In this section, only some of them will be given, about the rest, as well as about the way to create your own intermediate handlers, you can read [here](#intermediate-handlers).
+The request processing pipeline consists of middlewares.
+In this section, only some of them will be given, about the rest, as well as about the way to create your own middlewares, you can read [here](#intermediate-handlers).

 The operation scheme of the request processing pipeline can be represented as follows: